VET TECH 2020RW - Clinical Studies B

 Course Learning Outcomes

-1 Demonstrate an understanding of the general principles of anaesthesia and analgesia of the veterinary patient.
+On successful completion of this course students should be able to: 1 Demonstrate an understanding of the general principles of anaesthesia and analgesia of the veterinary patient.
 2 Apply knowledge and skills in emergency/critical care, patient monitoring, fluid therapy and supportive care of clinical problems in domestic animals.
 3 Select, prepare and maintain the appropriate equipment for anaesthesia and anaesthetic monitoring of veterinary patients.
 4 Describe the pharmacological and physiological action of the commonly-used anaesthetic, tranquilizing and analgesic drugs.

 University Graduate Attributes